robkuz/robkuz.github.io/_posts/2017-02-01-HKTS-in-fsharp-part-III-Concept-Emulation.md

 I hope you enjoyed the show.

 Follow me to the (soon to be published)[4th part of this series for a roundup and FAQ]()

+If you have any comments drop me a note on twitter or via email.
+You'll find the contact info on my [homepage](http://www.robkuz.com)